marcus-crane/utf9k/README.md

   * powered by anilist apis
 * games
   * powered by steam apis
+* podcasts
+  * powered by (unreleased podcast player that has a web api)

 ## Getting setup

-To get started, you'll want to install Deno using one of the variety of [officially supported installation methods](https://github.com/lumeland/lume).
+To get started, you'll want to install Bun using one of the variety of [officially supported installation methods](https://bun.sh/).

+You can use [Node.js](https://nodejs.org/en) as well but personally I use Bun these days and haven't encountered anything it can't support.

-Once you've got all of that set up, running `deno task serve` should do everything required to start up a local server.
+Once you've got all of that set up, running `bun dev` should do everything required to start up a local server.

 You should be able to access the development version of the site at http://localhost:1313